Do I like wearing sunscreen? No.

-Chemical sunscreens, on the other hand, have a lighter texture, are more easily spreadable and don’t give off that ghosting effect.
+Chemical sunscreens, on the other hand, have a lighter texture, are easier to rub into the skin and don’t give off that ghosting effect.

 Not necessarily, since physical formulas are constantly improving, becoming more lightweight and less whitening.
 One of the main advances is in the field of micronisation, which means the particles have been made much smaller to minimize the white cast.

 One of my personal favorites is the Drunk Elephant Umbra Sheer Physical Daily Defense Broad Spectrum Sunscreen SPF 30, with 20% zinc oxide, which gives a natural glow.
-The Avène Mineral Ultra-Light Hydrating Sunscreen Lotion SPF 50+ and La Roche-Posay Anthelios 50 Mineral Ultra Light Sunscreen Fluid are two other physical sunscreens with a super-light texture and no white cast.
+La Roche-Posay Anthelios 50 Mineral Ultra Light Sunscreen Fluid is aother physical sunscreens with a super-light texture and no white cast.

 Several formulas have moved even beyond micronisation to nanoparticles (tiny particles of zinc oxide between one and 100 nanometres), which allow the formula to be texturally lighter and more transparent.